AmirMotefaker/ChatGPT-Web-Application/README.md

 - In recent years, artificial intelligence (AI) has come to be seen as a powerful tool with the potential to transform many aspects of our lives.
 One area in which AI is beginning to have a significant impact is chatbots.

 - Chatbots are computer programs that simulate human conversation.
-They are commonly used to provide customer service or support, but they can also be used for other purposes such as marketing or even entertainment.
+They are commonly used to provide customer service or support, but they can also be used for other purposes, such as marketing or even entertainment.

 - You can see 100 of the best ChatGPT prompts in detail by referring to this [link](https://mpost.io/100-best-chatgpt-prompts-to-unleash-ais-potential/).